Does a turkey stall when smoking? The correct answer

 Tips to avoid turkey stalls

-• First of all, you should consider smoking your turkey at higher temperatures to avoid being affected by evaporative cooling.
+• First, you should consider smoking your turkey at higher temperatures to avoid being affected by evaporative cooling.

 If your spatchcock turkey is stalling, you should usually smoke it between 250°F and 300°F.

-• Another tip is to always use an accurate thermometer while smoking anything, let it be gobbler or anything else.
+• Another tip is always to use an accurate thermometer while smoking anything, whether it be a gobbler or anything else.

 Smoking with an inaccurate or no thermometer means shooting arrows in the dark, which will not produce any significant results.